nrfconnect/sdk-nrfxlib/mpsl/README.rst

   It supports only the nRF52 Series.
 * SoC Temperature.
   It provides an API for obtaining the temperature measured on the SoC.
+* Radio coexistence.
+  It allows the application to interface with several types of packet traffic arbiters (PTAs).

 .. toctree::